AmberSultan/Bytewise_Fellowship-React-Next.js-/week 3/Task 01/README.md

 For more complex state transitions involving multiple sub-values, `useReducer` can be a more suitable alternative to manage state in a predictable way.

 ## ✔ Getting rid of `useState` hell

+1. Use `useReducer` for Complex State Management
+2. Custom Hooks
+3. Context API
+4. Component Composition ( Break down your components into smaller, reusable pieces )
+5. Avoid Overusing useState (Sometimes you may not need state at all.
+Rely on derived state from props or context when possible.)